SEO (Search Engine Optimization) has two purposes:

 1.1 | Keyword analysis

 Decide per page or website which subjects you want to rank in the search results.
-Once you have these subjects sorted out, you convert them into specific keywords.
-You’ll need these keywords to optimise your video for search engines.
+Convert these subjects into specific keywords to optimize your video for search engines.
 Here are some tips for deciding on your keywords:

 - Research per product or service